dipaksarkar/docs/docs/gympify/database.md

 ### 1. Create Database User on VPS

-Follow these steps to create a MySQL user with appropriate privileges for managing the database using Laravel.
+Follow these steps to create a MySQL user with appropriate privileges for managing the database using Gympify.

 #### Step 1: Login to MySQL